What If I Get Sick? Sick Leave, and Short-term and Long-term Disability Leaves

 Short-term disability

-All regular and NR2 faculty members, including members between 65 and 70 years of age, are eligible for Short-term disability coverage.
+All regular and NR2 faculty members, including members between 65 and 70 years of age, are eligible for short-term disability coverage.
 Short-term disability benefits cover illnesses or injuries that require a recovery period of more than 30 days and up to 21 weeks away from work.
-(As explained below, illnesses or disabilities that last longer than 21 weeks are covered by long-term disability benefits.)

 Transition from sick leave to short-term disability: Short-term disability benefits require an application process, and the sooner you start this, the better.
-When you first become sick or injured, and if there is any chance the illness or injury may require a period of leave longer than 30 days, we recommend you start the application process for short-term disability leave by contacting HR after the first week of your illness.
-This will help ensure a smooth transition to short-term disability benefits.
+When you first become sick or injured, and if there is any chance the illness or injury may require a period of leave longer than 30 days, we recommend you start the application process for short-term disability leave by contacting Health and Benefits after the first week of your illness.
+This will help ensure a smooth transition to short-term disability benefits You will receive an application to Manulife for yourself and for your doctor to complete.
+These forms need to be returned directly to Manulife and not to Health & Benefits.

-An important note is that the faculty member must be under the care of a licensed medical practitioner during short-term disability leave, and Manulife reserves the right to review claims by a committee of three doctors.
-Doctor #1 on the committee is chosen by the claimant, Doctor #2 is chosen by Manulife, and Doctor #3 is chosen by Doctors #1 and #2.
+An important note is that the faculty member must be under the care of a licensed medical practitioner during short-term disability leave, and this treatment provider must provide a diagnosis to Manulife.

 The maximum end point for being able to claim short-term disability benefits is age 70.
-There is one small wrinkle in that, though.
 If a member has a short-term disability claim in effect as of their 70th birthday, benefits continue only until the end of their birthday month.
 For example, if someone takes 30 days of sick leave on March 1, applies for STD coverage and is approved, and then turns 70 on April 25, STD coverage will end on April 30.

 Exclusions and limitations: There are specific exclusions and specific limitations to benefits.
 According to the Manulife booklet,